taskctl/taskctl/README.md

 - ``dir`` - working directory.
 If not set, current working directory will be used
 - ``timeout`` - command execution timeout (optional)
 - ``allow_failure`` - if set to ``true`` failed commands will no interrupt task execution. ``false`` by default
+- ``after`` - command that will be executed after command completes

 ### Task variations
 Every task may run one or more variations.
 It allows to reuse task with different env variables: